 How Should You Set Your Thermostat While Away?

 You can still save money on your heating and cooling while you’re away from home without shutting off your system.
 Depending on the season, if you’ll be away for a week or two, you should leave your heat or air conditioning on.
 However, you don’t need to leave it at the same temperature as you would if you were home.
 You should set the temp for your air conditioner four degrees above what you’d normally set it during the summer.
 In the winter, set your heat at four degrees lower if you have a heater or heat pump.

 Trusted by South Central Texas Since 1968

 Saving money on heating and cooling your home could be as simple as upgrading to a programmable thermostat or an energy-efficient heating and cooling system.
 If saving money on your heating and cooling bills is important to you, GVEC Home® can help.
 We’ve been providing highly skilled, professional and trusted service to South Central Texas residents since 1968.
 We’re a factory-authorized Bryant dealer.
-Call us at 877.466.5506 for all your AC and heating repair, maintenance and installation needs, including 24/7 emergency service.Tags: cooling, Heating, HVAC Tips
+Call us at 877.466.5506 for all your AC and heating repair, maintenance and installation needs.Tags: cooling, Heating, HVAC Tips